-Property investments have traditionally been split between three different sectors: office; retail and industrial.
-Increasingly within the asset management industry, exposure to niche sectors such as student accommodation and exposure to debt secured against property assets is also included within the property asset class.
+Property investments have traditionally been split between four different sectors: office; retail industrial and alternatives (e.g. hotels and leisure).
+Increasingly within the asset management industry, exposure to niche sectors such as residential property and exposure to debt secured against property assets is also included within the property asset class.
 Returns from this asset class come from rental income and the change in market values.
 Rental income has accounted for a large proportion of total returns over the long term.
 Given the relative stability of rental income, which gives property bond like characteristics, the returns from property are generally expected to fall between the returns from equities and those from bonds.